mtw/viRNA/README.md

-# viRNA
-A database of conserved viral RNA structures.
+# viRNA: A database of conserved viral RNA structures

+Michael T. Wolfinger<sup>1,2</sup>

+<sub><sup>1</sup>Department of Theoretical Chemistry, University of Vienna, Vienna, Austria</sub>
+<sub><sup>2</sup>Research Group Bioinformatics and Computational Biology, Faculty of Computer Science, University of Vienna, Vienna, Austria</sub>

+This repository is intended to provide a (not necessarily complete) collection of structural multiple sequence alignments of evolutionary conserved RNA structures in viruses.
+Currently, specific ecologic groups of flaviviruses are covered.

+Each alignment of viral sequences represents a particular RNA family of structurally homologous entities and has been built either from known RNA families or derived de-novo by comparative genomics.
+All alignments are in Stockholm format, which allows easy construction of [Infernal](http://eddylab.org/infernal/) covariance models.

+While some of the alignments are also available though the [Rfam](https://rfam.xfam.org) database, several alignments provided here have been specifically built for particular viral species or groups.
+This allows for a fine-grained characterization and comparison of conserved RNA elements in different viruses, as outlined in the below publications.

-If you use data provided in this repository in your own work please cite the following publications:
+If you use data provided in this repository in your own work please link back to this site and cite the following publications - Thank you!

 - **Functional RNA Structures in the 3’UTR of Mosquito-Borne Flaviviruses**
  _Michael T. Wolfinger, Roman Ochsenreiter, Ivo L. Hofacker_